House expected to vote on bill that could ban TikTok amid Trump resistance | KRDO

 In a rare show of bipartisanship, the measure advanced unanimously out of the powerful House Energy and Commerce Committee, and President Joe Biden has said he would sign the bill if it makes it to his desk.

-The vote may put some Republicans in an uncomfortable spot, however, as Trump has pushed back on the possibility of a ban in recent days, though the House GOP has forged ahead with the vote in spite of Trump’s position.
+The vote may put some Republicans in an uncomfortable spot, however, given Trump’s opposition.

 Trump pushes back on potential TikTok ban